idekany/lcfit/README.md

 Figures showing the phase-folded time series, the rejected outliers, and the best-fitting regression models are generated for each input time series and written to a subdirectory specified by `--plot_dir <directory_name>`.

+### Examples

+A few example data files are provided in the `test_photometry` subdirectory.
+The input list file `test1.lst` includes 3 RRab Lyrae stars from the OGLE-IV survey, their corresponding data files contain a single I-band dataset with an error column.
+To analyze these with lcfit, the following options should be set in the parameter file `lcfit.par`:
+`--input_list test1.lst --input_dir test_photometry --n_data_cols 1
+--use_data_cols 1 --is_err_col`
+The input list file `test2.lst` comprises a single RRab Lyrae, and its data file contains 5 Ks-band datasets from the VVV survey, corresponding to 5 photometric apertures of different diameters.
+The object is temporally blended by a nearby point-source, severely contaminating its photometric light curve.
+Each dataset includes an error and a ZP-error column.
+To analyze the data of this object and select the optimal one among the 3 smallest apertures, we should use the following settings in `lcfit.par`:
+`--input_list test2.lst --input_dir test_photometry --n_data_cols 5
+--use_data_cols 1 2 3 --is_err_col --is_zperr_col`.
+The results and output files will be written to the subdirectories provided with this repository.

 ## License